Destiny 2 post-release content: Limited-time events

-Like the original Destiny, Destiny 2 features a number of limited-time events throughout each year.
-With the introduction of the seasonal model in Year 2, later episodes in Year 7, there is at least one main limited-time event each season/episode.
-Since the second Dawning event (December 2018 – January 2019), NPC Eva Levante has served as the main vendor for the majority of these events.
-Additionally, and with the exception of the Faction Rallies, the Tower social space is redecorated for these events—the Farm social space also saw a redecoration during The Dawning event, but that social space was removed and entered into the Destiny Content Vault in November 2020 (although it was briefly unvaulted in Season of Defiance in Year 6).
-During Season of the Haunted in Year 5, Bungie introduced Triumph Seals for the four main seasonal events (Guardian Games, Solstice, Festival of the Lost, and The Dawning), which can be gilded, as well as one overall Triumph Seal for completing activities from all four events.
+Like the original Destiny, Destiny 2 featured a number of limited-time events throughout each year.
+With the introduction of the seasonal model in Year 2, there was at least one main limited-time event each season.
+With the change to episodes in Year 7 and then major updates in Year 8, the disbursements of events was uneven for each update, but the four main events occurred at roughly the same time each year.
+Beginning with the second Dawning event (December 2018 – January 2019), NPC Eva Levante served as the main vendor for the majority of these events.
+Additionally, and with the exception of the Faction Rallies, the Tower social space was redecorated for these events—the Farm social space also saw a redecoration during The Dawning event, but that social space was removed and entered into the Destiny Content Vault in November 2020 (although it was briefly unvaulted in Season of Defiance in Year 6).
+During Season of the Haunted in Year 5, Bungie introduced Triumph Seals for the four main seasonal events (Guardian Games, Solstice, Festival of the Lost, and The Dawning), which could be gilded, as well as one overall Triumph Seal for completing activities from all four events.
+As a result of Bungie ending support for Destiny 2 following the June 2026 update, limited-time events were retired but rewards from these events can be obtained through the Monument of Triumph vendor.